 Pumped storage has been utilized for the past hundred years.
-There are currently more than 120,000 MW of pumped storage generating capacity installed around the world.
+There are currently more than 130,000 megawatts (MW) of pumped storage generating capacity installed around the world, including more than 60 plants with a capacity of 1,000 MW or greater.

 Several Gridflex projects involving pumped storage would utilize smaller-scale, efficient, closed-loop projects that do not involve natural bodies of water.
 These projects have a smaller environmental footprint and can be sited more easily and permitted more quickly.
 Those involving existing reservoirs or other bodies of water have been carefully chosen for lower environmental sensitivity.